 3. They can be pros at “cover-up” stories.

 People with concealed depression come up with wonderful excuses for not attending a party last night, skipping biology classes, cuts on their wrists, not attending calls or replying to messages and so on – they can cook stories for anything.

-They avoid attention considering the stereotypes and myths about depression that people have.
-Depression hampers your work, relationships as well as the normalcy of daily lives.
-Expressing your pain to people and giving them a chance to put you down is a big NO. Hiding their state of mind and things they are going through seems to be a better option for them.
+With hidden depression, expressing your pain to people and giving them a chance to put you down is a big NO. Hiding your state of mind and the things you are going through seems to be a better option.

 4. They may have strange sleeping and eating habits.

 This is one of the common habits of people with concealed depression.
 They don’t open up themselves and make muted cries for help.
 They feel helpless, which has a profound impact on their sleeping and eating habits.
 They either sleep too much or too less.
 Either they lose appetite or indulge in binge eating.

 Depression creates an extreme lack of control, but sleep and diet are the two easiest options for depressed people to escape and avoid their negative, soul-sucking feelings.

 Someone who is dealing with depression withdraws from people and refrains from seeking help, which leaves them with no option but to use self-help methods, which at times can be harmful.

 They understand that caffeine and sugar can lift their mood and help to cope with inner struggles.
 They interpret that alcohol and medication can ease their pain.